Gustivus/LRS-Fib-Squeeze-/README.md

 ## Tunable Inputs

 ⚠**Important Note:** Use **'Close Only Mode'** to prevent future-peeking which will cause backtest integrity check trust failure during automation.
+For bot integration, best practice is to toggle "on bar close" to ensure backtest integrity.

 ### Core & Visualization
 | Input | Default | What it Does | Notes |